mliezun/caddy-snake/README.md

 It embeds the Python interpreter inside Caddy and serves requests directly without going through a reverse proxy.

-It supports both WSGI and ASGI, which means you can run all types of frameworks like Flask, Django and FastAPI.
+Supports both WSGI and ASGI, which means you can run all types of frameworks like Flask, Django and FastAPI.

 ## Quickstart